-Barbershop employee provides more than 220,000 haircuts after 30 years of service to the Yongsan community
+Barbershop employee provides more than 220,000 haircuts after 30 years of service to the Yongsan Community

 |0

-This work, Barbershop employee provides more than 220,000 haircuts after 30 years of service to the Yongsan community [Image 4 of 4], by SPC Philemon Tan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barbershop employee provides more than 220,000 haircuts after 30 years of service to the Yongsan Community, by SPC Philemon Tan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Barbershop employee provides more than 220,000 haircuts after 30 years of service to the Yongsan Community

 LEAVE A COMMENT